Hang and Phat have much to celebrate

 “For me to host a wedding for my son without a toilet is embarrassing.” - Hang, Cambodia

-Water.org is working in more than thirteen countries on four continents to empower families with safe water and sanitation – families like Hang and Phat in Cambodia.
+Water.org is working in eleven countries on four continents to empower families with safe water and sanitation – families like Hang and Phat in Cambodia.
 The couple lives in a rural Cambodian village.
 Here, they raised their son and daughter.
 An adult now, their son recently announced his engagement to be married.
 It is traditional to host the celebration at the groom’s family home but Hang and Phat did not have a toilet.
 While excited for their son’s wedding, Hang expressed concerns about hosting the celebration, “For me to host a wedding for my son without a toilet is embarrassing.”
 The guests would have to go outdoors to the rice fields to relieve themselves.

 In addition to embarrassment, Hang was all too familiar with the safety risks associated with open defecation like snake and insect bites.
 Without the ability to pay for the construction of a toilet all at once, the couple tolerated the discomfort and risks of not having a private place to go.
 However, now motivated by the wedding date, Hang decided it was time to find a solution.

 Water.org launched our work in Cambodia in 2014, laying the groundwork to help people like Hang and her family get access to safe water and toilets.
-We are now working with ten local microfinance institutions to meet the demand of low-income families, empowering them to finance their water and sanitation solutions with small, affordable loans.
+We are now working with thirteen local microfinance institutions to meet the demand of low-income families, empowering them to finance their water and sanitation solutions with small, affordable loans.
 Through one of our partners in Cambodia, Hang and Phat took out a loan to finally fund the construction of a toilet on their property—just in time for their son’s wedding.

 For millions around the world like Hang and Phat, access to funds stands between them and safe water and sanitation in their home.
 This is why we created WaterCredit.
 WaterCredit helps bring small loans to those who need access to affordable financing and expert resources to make household water and toilet solutions a reality.